 There are things you can do to prevent wasps from nesting in your home and garden.
-Inspect your house for holes and cracks, they can be the perfect place for a wasp nest.
-Don't leave holes in the garden and make sure to keep the trash cans in check.
+Inspect your house for holes and cracks, and they can be the perfect place for a wasp nest.
+Don't leave holes in the garden, and make sure to keep the garbage cans in check.
 Most of the wasp species are attracted to different types of food, mainly sweets.

 Wasps are usually attracted to fruit and sweet things.
-There is nothing you can do to prevent them if you have an orchard or even fruit trees in your garden.
+You can do nothing to prevent them if you have an orchard or even fruit trees in your garden.
 However, you can keep them away from your home by not leaving food lying around and taking out the rubbish regularly.

-What should you do in case of a wasp infestation?
+What to do in case of a wasp infestation?

-The best course of action would be to seek professional help.
-You can handle a smaller nest on your own but it's not without risks involved.
+The best course of action would be to seek professional pest control help.
+You can handle a smaller nest on your own, but it's not without risks involved.
 If you're allergic, the risks are huge.
 Even if you're not, being attacked by multiple flying venom injections is not the most pleasant feeling in the world.